Ideal Sun Conditions:

 Daffodils fill in spots where summer and fall perennials emerge later in the year.
 They are welcome in rock gardens, xeric gardens and just about any flower bed and mixed border.

-Allow daffodil leaves to die back naturally, usually sometime in June.
+Allow daffodil leaves to die back naturally for 6 weeks after flowering, usually sometime in June.
 Do not roll up the leaves, allow them to soak in sun for next year's blooms.
 Daffodils can be moved anytime after blooming, even before the leaves die back, do not cut them off.
 Heel them in the ground temporarily or plant them into their new home.
 Divide the offsets and clean.
 Either store and plant later in fall, usually late October to November or replant after dividing.